Zambia women's national football team: History

 In 2008, the team's ranking again went up, this time to 110.
 The played 1 FIFA recognised match on Sunday, 4 May 2008 in a game played in Benguela against Botswana.
 Zambia won 4–2, holding on from a 3–1 score at the half.
 In 2009, FIFA ranked the country as the 92 in the world.
 That year, it did not play any FIFA recognised matches.
 The team's world ranking fell in 2010 to 122.
 That year, it played in 2 FIFA recognised matches.
 The first was on Saturday, 2 October 2010 in a game played in Lobatse against Botswana, which Zambia won 4–1, holding on to a 3–0 half time lead.
 The second game was on Saturday, 23 October 2010 in a game played in Lusaka.
 Zambia won 2–1 against Botswana holding on to a 1–0 half time lead.

 Zambia team's rank fell in 2011, this time to 125th best in the world.
 It did not make it into the final group qualification round for the CAF region that fought it out to represent Africa in the World Cup.
 In January, the team played a pair of games against South Africa.
-It lost the 15 January game in Lusaka 1–2, going down with a score of 0–0 at the half.
-It lost the 29 January game in Umlazi 0–3 after being down 0–1 at the half.
+It lost 15 January game in Lusaka 1–2, going down with a score of 0–0 at the half.
+It lost 29 January game in Umlazi 0–3 after being down 0–1 at the half.
 Later that year, it played 3 games in Harare against South Africa, Tanzania and Botswana.
 On Saturday, 2 July, South Africa won 4–1 against Zambia.
 On Sunday, 3 July, Zambia won 4–1 against Tanzania.
 On Tuesday, 5 July, Botswana lost 1–4 against Zambia.
 The country did not have a team competing at the 2011 All Africa Games.

 Going into the 2012 season, the team coach is Enala Phiri-Simbeye, a woman with Deborah Chisanga serving as the team's skipper.
 On 14 January 2012, it played a game against Malawi that it won 7–0 after being ahead 4–0 at the half.
 The game was part of the CAF African Women's Championship and was played in the first round and played in Lusaka.
 Prior to the start of the game, the team danced on the field and sang Chikokishi music.
 Malawi beat Zambia 4–2 following a 1–0 lead at halftime in the return leg played in Blantyre, Malawi on 29 January 2012.
 Suzan Banda scored the second goal of the game, and the first for Zambia in the match.
 Mupopa Kawange scored Zambia's second goal.
 Zambia had a number of fans, most women, who attended the game in Malawi.
 In March 2012, the team was ranked the 126th best in the world and the 19th best in CAF.